dtwwwc1e/dw-git-novice-vscode/episodes/05-history.md

 The `checkout` command restores files from the repository, overwriting the files in your working directory.
 Answers 2 and 4 both restore the *latest* version *in the repository* of the file `data_cruncher.py`.
-Answer 2 uses `HEAD` to indicate the *latest*, whereas answer 4 uses the unique ID of the last commit, which is what `HEAD` means.
+Answer 2 uses *latest* version (`HEAD`), whereas answer 4 uses the removes all changes made since the most recent commit.

-Answer 3 gets the version of `data_cruncher.py` from the commit *before* `HEAD`, which is NOT what we wanted.
+Answer 3 does not restore the file or repository, but put changes in the working directory to the Staging Area.

-Answer 1 can be dangerous!
-Without a filename, `git checkout` will restore **all files** in the current directory (and all directories below it) to their state at the commit specified.
+Answer 1 restore the second most recent repository in the current directory (and all directories below it) to their state at the commit specified, which is HEAD~1.
-This command will restore `data_cruncher.py` to the latest commit version, but it will also restore *any other files that are changed* to that version, erasing any changes you may have made to those files!
 As discussed above, you are left in a *detached* `HEAD` state, and you don't want to be there.